Maggie Shayne

-Maggie Shayne (born Margaret Lewis) is an American author of more than 70 novels.
-Shayne has won numerous awards, including the Romance Writers of America RITA Award, multiple Reviewers' Choice and Career Achievement Awards, The Readers' Choice Award, and the P.E.A.R.L.
-Award among others.
-In addition to her work as a novelist, Shayne is active in the Wiccan religion.
+Maggie Shayne (born 1965) is an American author who wrote more than 70 novels.
+Shayne has won multiple awards, including the Romance Writers of America RITA Award, multiple Romantic Times Reviewers' Choice and Career Achievement Awards, The Readers' Choice Award, and the P.E.A.R.L.
+Award.

 Early life

-Shayne was born and raised in a rural area near Syracuse, New York.
+Shayne lived in Syracuse, New York, before moving to Chenango County, New York.
+She worked as a waitress prior to becoming an author.

-As a child, Shayne liked to tell stories and rewrite the endings of stories she had read as well as those of the horror movies she loved to watch.
-Her first attempt at a novel came when she was older, when she mentally wrote a story while trying to comfort a sick baby; the story envisioned was a romance due to her mood.
-She soon transferred the story to a yellow pad.
+As a child, Shayne liked to tell stories and rewrite the endings of books and horror movies.
+Her first attempt at a novel came when she was older, when she mentally wrote a romance story while trying to comfort a sick baby; she soon transferred the story to a yellow pad.
 Shayne took a job watching a neighbor's horses so that she could earn the money to buy her first typewriter.
 She soon finished three manuscripts, which she was unable to sell.
-Harlequin launched their Shadows Line, and Shayne sent a query letter to let them know that: "I'm just jumping up and down; so happy that you have created a line especially for me!"
-Although the editor rejected her first book, Shayne's enthusiasm spurred her to see more novels, and the second was purchased.
-The novel became the first of Shayne's Wings in the Night series, and Shayne to continue writing the series after the Shadows Line was closed.
+Harlequin launched their Shadows Line, and Shayne sent a query letter that said, "I'm just jumping up and down; so happy that you have created a line especially for me!"
+Although the editor rejected that book, Shayne's second book was purchased.
+The novel became the first of Shayne's Wings in the Night series, which she continued writing even after the Shadows Line was closed.